pbaker321/PeterBakerPortfolio/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+-

 ### Media
-- The photos used in this site were obtained from ...
+- The Background image used in this site was obtained from  [Freepik](https://www.freepik.com/)

 ### Acknowledgements